lunacookies/vim-corvine/README.md

 ## Usage

 If you’re using a GUI, then Corvine should work out of the box.
 However, if you’re planning to use Corvine in a terminal, the terminal must support the 256 colour palette, which most modern ones do.
+For Corvine Light, on the other hand, your terminal must support 24-bit colour, also known as True Colour, if you want the correct background colour (apart from this, Corvine Light does not require 24-bit colour).
+You can enable Vim to use this palette (if it is available) with `set termguicolors`.
 If you want other terminal output to match with Corvine, then set its colours to match the ones below:

 Dark: